ENT Head & Neck Surgery Center

 Treatment Options

-• For advanced or recurrent cases, combined with targeted drugs.
+• Chemotherapy: For advanced or recurrent cases, often combined with radiation.

 Early detection is critical for effective treatment.
 Please immediately contact ENT Head and Neck Surgery Centre for detailed evaluation by our ENT specialists (Tel: 3100 0555).